Neil Lyndon: Impact

 The book sold few copies and Lyndon's work in journalism dried up.
 In August 1992 he was declared bankrupt.
 Before the publication of No More Sex War, Lyndon's marriage had broken up and his wife had taken their child to Scotland where, according to Lyndon, she obtained an order of custody without Lyndon knowing the case was being heard.
 Also according to Lyndon, in the subsequent divorce, his media notoriety was used against him in court, and he lost all access to his son.
 He rebuilt his career in journalism during the 1990s, and was later reunited with his son, who lived with him in Scotland before going to university.
 Lyndon also claimed he was assaulted at Heathrow Airport because of his book.
 He claimed in 2000 that at Cambridge University, his alma mater, a president of Cambridge Union encouraged members to burn his writings, and that a university don told her students that she would like to see him shot.

 Eight years after the controversy, Lyndon revisited some of the issues in his book and discussed his story.
 He highlighted the issues in relation to "the treatment of dissidents in what is supposed to be an open society".
 Whilst not comparing his plight to the coetaneous case of Salman Rushdie, he suggested it was "paradoxical that many of the people who defended Rushdie's right to write whatever he wanted should be so censorious and destructive about wanting to limit my freedom to do the same".

 Personal life

 Lyndon married his first wife Monica Foot in 1971 and they divorced five years later.
 He married his second wife Deirdre in 1977 with whom he had a son and gained a step-son.
-Following his separation from Deirdre she abducted his son and took him to Scotland and he was denied access to his child for two and a half years.
-Eventually, at age 15, Lyndon's son ran away from his alcoholic mother to live with his father.

-He married his third wife Linda, a teacher.
-They have two daughters and live in Fife, Scotland.
+His third wife is Linda.
+They have two daughters.